-When in business or ministry it’s important to spend considerable time and money developing a strong brand for the marketplace.
-A brand is more than just a nice logo design or website design, but includes many aspects of how your business and/or organization (as well as yourself) are perceived by the public.
+When in business or serving in the non-profit sector, it’s important to spend considerable time and money developing a strong brand for the marketplace.
+As a business coach and graphic designer, I’ve come to realize over the years, a brand is more than just a nice logo or website design.
+But a brand includes many aspects of how your business and/or organization (as well as yourself) are perceived by the public.

 These aspects include:

 - Your voice/message